Welcome to

 A Mind Hack in the Dark.

-Part documentary film, part art installation, part healing ceremony, CURA is a multi-sensory experience crafted in collaboration with two guardian tribes across Colombia and Brazil.
-Designed like an Indigenous ceremony, it dissolves the boundary between audience and subject—replacing narration with vibration, facts with feeling.
+The world's first full-body documentary.
+Part film, part art installation, part healing ceremony—CURA is a multi-sensory experience co-created with Indigenous guardian tribes across Colombia and Brazil.
+Approaching cinema as ritual, it dissolves the boundary between audience and subject—replacing narration with vibration, facts with feeling.

 THE PARADOX

-In the heart of the Amazon, Indigenous wisdom fuels a modern awakening—yet the very cultures and ecosystems that sustain this knowledge face extinction.
-Here lies a profound paradox: What does it mean to seek healing from a place and people we are destroying?
+In the heart of the Amazon, Indigenous wisdom is fueling a modern awakening.
+And yet, the very ecosystems and communities that carry this knowledge are under threat.
+Here lies the paradox: What does it mean to seek healing from a place—and a people—we are actively destroying?

-In the heart of the Amazon, Indigenous wisdom fuels a modern awakening—yet the very cultures and ecosystems that sustain this knowledge face extinction.
-Here lies a profound paradox: What does it mean to seek healing from a place and people we are destroying?
+In the heart of the Amazon, Indigenous wisdom is fueling a modern awakening.
+And yet, the very ecosystems and communities that carry this knowledge are under threat.
+Here lies the paradox: What does it mean to seek healing from a place—and a people—we are actively destroying?

 WHY THIS WORK MATTERS

-The Amazon is not only under threat—it is also misunderstood.
-Most climate-related work relies on data, urgency, or fear—approaches that often overwhelm rather than inspire.
-CURA offers a different path.
+The Amazon is not only under threat—it’s misunderstood.
+Most climate storytelling leans on data, urgency, or fear—strategies that often overwhelm more than they inspire.
+CURA offers another way.

-Developed in collaboration with Indigenous artists and communities, the work invites viewers into a ceremonial space where personal healing and ecological awareness are inseparable.
+Created in deep collaboration with Indigenous artists and communities, CURA invites viewers into a ceremonial space where personal healing and ecological awareness are inseparable.

-This is not a documentary in the traditional sense.
-It is a form of ritual media—structured to bypass analysis and reawaken memory.
-In an age of climate grief and disconnection, CURA proposes that our relationship to nature cannot be restored by information alone.
+This is not a traditional documentary.
+It’s ritual media—structured to bypass analysis and reawaken memory.
+In a time of climate grief and disconnection, CURA suggests that our relationship with nature can’t be restored by information alone.
+It must be felt.

-The Amazon is not only under threat—it is also misunderstood.
-Most climate-related work relies on data, urgency, or fear—approaches that often overwhelm rather than inspire.
-CURA offers a different path.
+The Amazon is not only under threat—it’s misunderstood.
+Most climate storytelling leans on data, urgency, or fear—strategies that often overwhelm more than they inspire.
+CURA offers another way.

-Developed in collaboration with Indigenous artists and communities, the work invites viewers into a ceremonial space where personal healing and ecological awareness are inseparable.
+Created in deep collaboration with Indigenous artists and communities, CURA invites viewers into a ceremonial space where personal healing and ecological awareness are inseparable.

-This is not a documentary in the traditional sense.
-It is a form of ritual media—structured to bypass analysis and reawaken memory.
-In an age of climate grief and disconnection, CURA proposes that our relationship to nature cannot be restored by information alone.
+This is not a traditional documentary.
+It’s ritual media—structured to bypass analysis and reawaken memory.
+In a time of climate grief and disconnection, CURA suggests that our relationship with nature can’t be restored by information alone.
+It must be felt.

 THE Cura Experience